Residency Requirements & Legal Guide in Bermuda

 Residency Pathways

-- •Economic Investment Certificate (EIC): Investment residency for high-net-worth; grants 5-year permit renewable.BMD 2.4M investment in business creating jobs; approval by committee.
+- •Economic Investment Certificate (EIC): Investment residency for high-net-worth; grants 5-year permit renewable to PR after 10 years.BMD 2.4M property investment · Job creation for Bermudians

 Property Ownership